Cancer Council WA Accommodation Lodges

 • increasing cancer-treatment-related toxicity and complications .

-Cancer Council WA believes it is important to support cancer patients to reduce the risk from smoking and exposure to second-hand smoke.
+Cancer Council WA believes it is important to support cancer patients to reduce the risk from smoking and exposure to secondhand smoke.
 The grounds at both lodges are smoke-free however some guests require ongoing support to adhere to the smoke-free policy.

 Working together with Make Smoking History